opensquiggly/user-docs/035-k8s-guides/010-nginx.md

 OpenSquiggly for your team, you'll want to move away from hard-coded IP address so that teams can access the instance via a bona fide DNS name.

+In Kubernetes, the way to accomplish this is by installing an ingress controller.
+The ingress controller provides a way to map an inbound domain name to your Kubernetes service.

+There are various ingress controllers available.
+The NGINX ingress controller is one of the most commonly used, and we discuss how to use it in this document.

 ## Install the NGINX Controller using Helm

 There are multiple ways to install the NGINX ingress controller, but for the purposes